AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ### How to avoid content loss when upgrading the AEM SDK {#avoid-content-loss-when-upgrading--AEM-SDK}

-Upgrading the AEM SDK is effectively creating a brand new [AEM runtime](setup-forms-cloud-service.md) (Set up a local AEM instance), including a new repository ((Set up AEM project)[#forms-cloud-service-local-development-environment]), meaning any changes made to a prior AEM SDK's repository are lost.
+Upgrading the AEM SDK is effectively creating a brand new AEM runtime ([Set up a local AEM instance](setup-forms-cloud-service.md)), including a new repository ([Set up AEM project](#forms-cloud-service-local-development-environment)), meaning any changes made to a prior AEM SDK's repository are lost.
 The following are viable strategies for aiding in persisting content between AEM SDK upgrades, and can be used discretely or in concert:

 1. Create a content package dedicated to containing the sample content to aid in development and maintain it in Git.
 Any content that should be persisted through AEM SDK upgrades would be persisted into this package and re-deployed after upgrading the AEM SDK.
 1. Use [oak-upgrade](https://jackrabbit.apache.org/oak/docs/migration.html) with the `includepaths` directive, to copy content from the prior AEM SDK repository to the new AEM SDK repository.
 1. Backup any content using AEM Package Manager and content packages on the prior AEM SDK and re-install them on the new AEM SDK.